Shane McElrath: Career

 McElrath stayed with the same Honda team, renamed as Quadlock Honda Racing, for the 2025 AMA Supercross Championship.
 Building on good starts, McElrath became a consistent top-ten finisher by the end of the season.
 Alongside this he scored his first 450SX class podium with second place in the mud at Foxborough, Massachusetts, ending the series ninth in the final standings.
 Similarly to the previous season, McElrath rode the final three rounds of the 2025 AMA National Motocross Championship.
 Ensuring his qualification for the 2025 SuperMotocross World Championship playoffs, he ended the three-round series in fourteenth, with a best result of eleventh at the final.
+McElrath entered the 2025 FIM Supercross World Championship as the defending champion in the SX2 class.
+With Max Anstie returning to the series full-time, McElrath struggled to match his pace across the first four rounds, before dominating the final round in South Africa.
+He ended the championship as runner-up for the second time in three years.

+McElrath finished the 2026 AMA Supercross Championship in thirteenth in the overall standings, where a consistent season saw him record five top-ten finishes, including a sixth place at the fifteenth round.